zitadel/zitadel-examples/b2b-nextjs/README.md

 | admin  | Administrator |       | The administrator, allowed to read granted projects and to user grants |
 | reader | Reader        |       | A user who is allowed to read his organizations granted projects only  |

-Now make sure to enable `Assert Roles on Authentication` above the role table.
+Now in the `General` Sectiom of the Portal project, make sure to enable `Assert Roles on Authentication`.
 This makes sure that roles, which is used by the application to enable UI components, are set in your OIDC ID Token.

 ### Delegate the project to another organization

 Create a new organization in Console.
 Easiest way is to use the organization dropdown on the top left.
 Let's call this new organization `B2B-Demo-Customer`.

-Switch to the `B2B-Demo` organization, select Projects in the left sidepanel, and click on `Portal`.
+Switch to the `B2B-Demo` organization, select Projects in the navigation, and click on `Portal` and then `Grants`.
 [Grant all roles of the Project](https://docs.zitadel.ch/docs/guides/basics/projects#exercise---grant-a-project) to the organization `b2b-demo-customer.zitadel.ch`.

 Now switch back to the organization `B2B-Demo-Customer`, [create a new user](https://docs.zitadel.ch/docs/manuals/user-register) in this organization.
 Select Granted Projects on the left side panel and click on `Portal`.
 Add an authorization to the newly created user.